Sir Walter Boyd, 1st Baronet: Last years

 Boyd retired from the Bench in 1916, and was created a Baronet, and a member of the Irish Privy Council.
 It appears that the Government, which was anxious to promote younger men, put some pressure on him to retire, and offered the honours by way of compensation.
-Left to himself it seems that Boyd would have been willing to remain on the Bench, despite his age.
+Left to himself Boyd would have been willing to remain on the Bench, despite his age.

 He lived at Howth House, Howth, which his father had purchased, and where he pursued his great love of sailing, even into extreme old age.
 He was one of the stalwarts of the Howth Yacht Club.
 In 1897 his son Walter Herbert Boyd designed the Howth 17th Footer, now the oldest one-design keelboat racing class in the world.
 The judge owned one of the first 17th footers, the Aura, which was launched in 1899: he was still sailing her when he was over 80.

 He died on 25 June 1918.